bowenypm-debug/NEPv/REPORT.md

 ---

-## 🤖 AI Collaboration & Verification Statement
+##  AI Collaboration & Verification Statement

 This project was built with assistance from AI (Gemini in particular) to fact check if everything said in the website is correct, to polish application UI and helped in debugging.

 ### What the AI Assisted With:
+* Structuring the interactive web framework and page navigation mechanics via Streamlit.
-*   Refining copy across all screens to balance mathematical accuracy with clear, accessible educational language.
+* Refining copy across all three pages to eliminate dense academic jargon and simplify explanations of the "self-consistency loop."
-*   Formatting, formatting safety protections, and compilation of this Markdown project report.
+* Assisting with the formatting and compilation of this README documentation.

 ### What Was Independently Verified By Hand & Code:
-*   Mathematical Core: The custom algebraic setups, matrix definitions, and 2x2 nonlinear equations were structured and calculated manually before deployment.
+* **Mathematical Core:** The custom algebraic setups, matrix definitions, and $2 \times 2$ nonlinear equations were structured and calculated manually before deployment.
-*   Solver Algorithm Validation: The implementation logic for the Self-Consistent Field loop and the Newton based method was written and tested step-by-step using a script to ensure the Scipy/Numpy calculations lined up exactly with the calculations done by hand.
+* **Solver Algorithm Validation:** The implementation logic for the Self-Consistent Field loop and the Newton based method was written and tested step-by-step using a script to ensure the Scipy/Numpy calculations lined up exactly with the calculations done by hand.
-*   Trajectory & Error Testing: The specific threshold boundary limits (such as the 15-iteration cutoff limit and the vector orientation dot product verification layer) were intentionally code-tested to accurately model and simulate structural pitfalls without application crashing.
+* **Trajectory & Error Testing:** The specific threshold boundary limits (such as the 15-iteration cutoff limit and the vector orientation dot product verification layer) were intentionally code-tested to accurately model and simulate structural pitfalls without application crashing.

 ---

-## 📚 References
+## References
+* Werner, T. (2025).
+An inexact Matrix-Newton method for solving NEPv. *Linear Algebra and its Applications*, 721, 1-25. https://doi.org/10.1016/j.laa.2024.11.003

-Streamlit. (n.d.). *Streamlit cheat sheet*.
+* Streamlit. (n.d.). *Streamlit cheat sheet*.
 Retrieved May 20, 2026, from https://docs.streamlit.io/develop/quick-reference/cheat-sheet

-Werner, T. (2025).
-An inexact Matrix-Newton method for solving NEPv. *Linear Algebra and its Applications*, 721, 1-25. https://doi.org/10.1016/j.laa.2024.11.003